Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Lock button

-• Outdated and complicated interface
+• Outdated and complex interface

 • Lack of versatility